 Noise associated with the project will be limited to mainly engine noise from small shallow draft tug boat and a small barge-based track hoe used to place the WAUs as well as small watercraft used to conduct site visits and transport personnel.
 Turbidity from vessel operations and WAU placement will be minimal and short-term.
 To reduce these impacts, WAU placements will take place at high tide as much as possible to avoid propeller contact with the bottom.
 All work will take place in less than 5' of water in areas of silty sand to stiff clay waterbottoms.
 These shallow waterbottoms are not known to be favored Gulf Sturgeon foraging areas.
-Additionally, work will most likely take place during the spring and summer months when Gulf Sturgeon are not likely to be present in inshore shallow waters.
+Additionally, If the work takes place during the spring and summer months, Gulf Sturgeon are not likely to be present in inshore shallow waters.
+During the winter month daylight hours, because of low winter tides, the project area is extremely shallow, less than 1' deep.

-West Indian Manatee:
+West Indian Manatee